spf13/viper/README.md

 treats ENV variables as case sensitive._

 Viper provides a mechanism to try to ensure that ENV variables are unique.
-By using `SetEnvPrefix`, you can tell Viper to use add a prefix while reading from the environment variables.
+By using `SetEnvPrefix`, you can tell Viper to add a prefix while reading from the environment variables.
 Both `BindEnv` and `AutomaticEnv` will use this prefix.